-Dr. Tali Wigod is a postdoctoral fellow at CBC, where she works full-time with children, adolescents, adults, and families.
+Dr. Tali Wigod is a staff psychologist and research director at CBC, where she works full-time with children, adolescents, adults, and families.
 She has extensive training in the implementation of evidenced based treatments for anxiety, depression, emotion dysregulation, self-injury, suicidality, behavioral difficulties, and trauma.
-Tali has training in Cognitive Behavior Therapy (CBT) and completed an intensive training program in Dialectical Behavior Therapy (DBT).
-She has also been trained in providing psychoeducational and diagnostic assessments for children, adolescents, and adults, with a variety of learning, emotional, and developmental concerns.
+Dr. Wigod has training in Cognitive Behavior Therapy (CBT) and completed an intensive training program in Dialectical Behavior Therapy (DBT).
+In her role as the Research Coordinator, she coordinates a wide range of research activities focusing on dissemination, implementation science, and prevention research.

-Tali completed her pre-doctoral internship at Trinitas Regional Medical Center, where she received training in DBT and Prolonged Exposure.
-Tali participated in both adult and adolescent DBT programs.
-Tali also worked on the child and adolescent inpatient unit, where she received training in the treatment of serious mental illness.
-Tali also participated in an assessment rotation, where she provided psychoeducational testing to adults, adolescents and children.
+Dr. Wigod completed her pre-doctoral internship at Trinitas Regional Medical Center, where she received training in DBT and Prolonged Exposure.
+Dr. Wigod participated in both adult and adolescent DBT programs.
+Dr. Wigod also worked on the child and adolescent inpatient unit, where she received training in the treatment of serious mental illness.
+Dr. Wigod also participated in an assessment rotation, where she provided psychoeducational testing to adults, adolescents and children.